Moving to Israel from the UK

 Transferring money to Israel from the UK

-Speaking of living costs, if you’re thinking of moving to Israel, you’ll probably need to convert some of your savings into shekels.
+If you’re thinking of moving to Israel, you’ll probably need to convert some of your British pounds into shekels.

 Working in Israel